 John Terino, (Lt.
 Col., USAF, Ret.), Chair of the Department of Airpower at the Air Command and Staff College at Maxwell AFB, AL, a department 30 people, 12 civilian PhDs and the rest military officers responsible for delivering curriculum in military history with an emphasis on airpower to 500 students each year in two core courses as well as instruction in military theory, leadership, international security, and joint war planning in other core courses.

-Asaf Goldschmidt: Senior Lecturer, Department of East Asian Studies, Tel Aviv University.
+Asaf Goldschmidt: Associate Professor, Department of East Asian Studies, Tel Aviv University.

 David Howie: Partner at ISG, heading their Banking, Financial Services and Private Equity practices.